HolmesProcessing/Holmes-Documentation/rst/components/holmes-storage/installation.rst

 	$ cp storage.conf.example storage.conf

-Update the storage.conf file in config folder and adjust the ports and IPs to point at your cluster nodes.
+Update the ``storage.conf`` file in config folder and adjust the ports and IPs to point to your cluster nodes.
 To build the Holmes-Storage, just run

 .. code-block:: shell